Greg-T8/Notebook/topics/languages/dotnet.md

 ##### [C# version 7.0 (2017)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-70)

+Released with Visual Studio 2017.
+All of the features in this release offer developers the opportunity to write cleaner code.
+Highlights are condensing the declaration of variables to use with the `out` keyword and by allowing multiple return values via tuple.

+.NET Core now targets any operating system.

 - [Out variables](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out) - allow for variable declaration and assignment within method calls, simplifying code and improving readability by reducing the need for separate variable declarations.

     <details><summary>Overview</summary><br>